Búsqueda de LIBROS DEL AUTOR: pearl s buck

 PEARL S. BUCK

-In the 1930s, as her second marriage approaches, a brilliant and independent sculptor faces tensions between her art and everyday life in this novel by the author of The Good Earth.
-This Proud Heart narrates the experience of a gifted sculptor and her struggle to reconcile her absorbing career with society’s domestic expectations.
-Susan Gaylord is talented, loving, equipped wit...
+A sculptor faces tensions between her art and everyday life in this novel by the New York Times –bestselling author of The Good Earth .
+Nobel and Pulitzer Prize–Winning Author Set in the 1930s, This Proud Heart narrates the experience of a gifted sculptor and her struggle to reconcile her absorbing career with society's domestic expectations as she approaches her second marriag...

 $229.00